 What were the toughest moments?

 The summit night was really tough.
-It was a mental challenge that none could have prepared for.
-I threw up a couple of times during the climb due to change in altitude
+It was a mental challenge that no one could have prepared for.
+I threw up a couple of times during the climb due to the change in altitude.
+But I'm glad I still did it!

 What lessons did you take out from the whole experience?